Self-Guided Hiking in the Dolomite Mountains

 A top day to end your stay.
 From Auronzo, you discover the three most mythical mountains of the Dolomites, Tre Cime di Lavaredo.
 From the foot of these stone giants, you can see more clearly the Cima Grande, the highest summit of the three at 2999m.
 Surrounded by Cima Ovest and Cima Piccola, you hike up to Locatelli refuge and to incredible views of the north face of these 3 emblematic peaks.
 Return to Cortina in the middle of the afternoon.
 End of this trip and onwards travel.

-Private transfer to Auronzo refuge: Around 45 minutes
+Private transfer (or car depending on what option you choose) to Auronzo refuge: Around 45 minutes

 4 hours of hiking

 The best period for travelling is during the following months: